cardan22/to-do-list/README.md

 ![Wireframes of To-do List](/assets/images/readme-images/to-do-wireframes.png)

 ## Colours
-I got inspiration from the specific color palette below and I selected a few colors from this palette and combine them into the to-do list's visual elements.
+I got inspiration from the specific colour palette below and I selected a few colours from this palette and combine them into the To-do list's visual elements.

 ![Colour palette](/assets/images/readme-images/colours.png)